sugiura-hiromiti/.config/sbar-rs/README.md

 ### Design Decisions

-1. **High-level API Wrapper**: Since `sketchybar-rs` only provides a low-level `message()` function, we built a high-level `SketchyBar` struct that provides convenient methods like `bar()`, `add()`, `set()`, etc.

-2. **Multi-bar Architecture**: The main function spawns separate async tasks for each display, allowing independent configuration and operation of multiple bars.

-3. **Display-aware Configuration**: Properties are dynamically adjusted based on whether the display is builtin (larger, top position) or external (smaller, bottom position).

-4. **Modular Items**: Each bar item is implemented as a separate module with its own `setup()` function, making it easy to add, remove, or modify individual components.
+1. **Daemon Architecture**: The application runs as a standalone daemon that directly communicates with SketchyBar, eliminating the need for shell scripts and providing better performance and reliability.

+2. **Dynamic Display Management**: The daemon continuously monitors for display changes and automatically configures/removes bars as displays are connected/disconnected.

+3. **Async Update System**: Each bar item has its own update function that runs on configurable intervals, allowing for efficient real-time updates without blocking.

+4. **Graceful Error Handling**: Individual item update failures don't crash the entire daemon, ensuring maximum uptime.

+5. **Multi-bar Support**: Each display gets its own SketchyBar instance with display-specific configuration.

-5. **Type-safe Properties**: Configuration properties are defined as structs with proper types, preventing common configuration errors.
+6. **Type-safe Configuration**: All configuration is done through Rust structs with proper types, preventing common configuration errors.

-## Setup Instructions
+## Installation

 ### Prerequisites

-- macOS with SketchyBar installed
+- macOS with SketchyBar installed (`brew install sketchybar`)
-- Rust nightly toolchain
+- Rust toolchain (`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`)
-- yabai (optional, for multi-display support)
+- yabai (optional, for multi-display and workspace support)
 - MesloLGL Nerd Font (for icons)

-### Installation
+### Quick Setup

 1. **Clone and build the project:**
    ```bash